Microfinance can be defined as provision of access to capital and financial services in low income economies.

 Microcredits are granted in developing and emerging countries through microfinance institutions, which are specialized, locally rooted organizations.
 This allows loan counsellors not only to (re)assess the micro entrepreneurs, but to accompany them for an extended period of time.
 This customer relationship is key to the success of the model.
 Experience shows that more than 97% of instalments are paid on time, and the average loan default rate of 1.1% is significantly lower than the write-downs of traditional financial institutions.

 The potential demand for microcredits, to talling around USD 250 billion, significantly exceeds the capital available for granting loans.
 This relationship impressively demonstrates the undeveloped growth potential of the sector.
 More recently, the definition of microcredit has expanded to include small and medium-sized enterprise financing.

-And, equally important, their mission and strategy are generally driven by a double bottom line of not only financial profitability but also of social responsibility and sustainable impact.
-In this way, they commit to positive socialimpact objectives in parallel to their financial return targets.
+Therefore, the fund aims to support promising, responsible, profitable and sustainable SME Financing Intermediaries with an impact orientation.
+The mission and strategy of those companies are generally driven by a double bottom line of not only financial profitability but also of social responsibility as well as sustainable impact.
+In this way, they commit to the fund's positive social impact objectives in parallel to their financial return targets.